Leozartino/course-manager-api/README.md

 ## 📝 License

 This project is under a license.
 See the MIT file for more details.
-[MIT](https://choosealicense.com/licenses/mit/) para mais detalhes.
+[MIT](https://choosealicense.com/licenses/mit/)